stockmind/gpd-pocket-ubuntu-respin/README.md

 **On first login after Unity and LightDM install click on the big "circle" icon near your username and select "Unity"  as Desktop Environment.**

+An experimental ISO of Ubuntu 17.10 with Unity preinstalled as default DE can be found in the [downloads section](#downloading-existing-isos) (First mirror gpdpocket.cre.ovh)

 # Check kernel builds by Petr Matula

 [Petr Matula kernel repository](https://github.com/petrmatula190/gpd-pocket-kernel)